 Audit View window showing the tree of items and their changes.

 Changes are listed in time order, with an icon that indicates if the change was a creation, modification or deletion.
 A panel on the right displays the change itself, while the header section at the top describes who made the change, when it was made and the nature of the changes.

 Audit View window showing changes to a Requirement's properties

 As a Librarian or Administrator your can disable auditing, which terminates the process of model changes being written to the audit log.

 Audit Settings window allowing Auditing to be enabled or disabled.

 Auditing can be enabled again at any point in time when required.
 The logs, if not cleared, will simply be added to once auditing is re-enabled.

-When Auditing has been enabled changes to the elements specified in the audit options are recorded in an audit log.
+When Auditing has been enabled, changes to the elements specified in the audit options are recorded in an audit log.
 The management of logs is critical to the performance of the Auditing facility.
-When the logs fill up the time it takes to write a change will increase, subtly degrading the performance experienced by modelers as they work in the repository.
-The management of logs can ensure that users don't notice any perceivable change in the their save times.
-As the administrator or librarian you can save the logs to a network file and then clear the logs.
+When the logs fill up, the time it takes to write a change will increase, subtly degrading the performance experienced by modelers as they work in the repository.
+The management of logs can ensure that users don't notice any perceivable change in their save times.
+As the Administrator or Librarian you can save the logs to a network file and then clear the logs.
 It is recommended that this process is managed to ensure an optimal user experience.
 The logs can be managed from the left hand panel of the Audit Settings window.